New Big Money Means CMS Energy Corporation (CMS) Investors Could Reap Benefit

 CMS Energy Corporation (CMS): Who are the competitors?

-The company’s main competitors (and peers) include Ameren Corporation (AEE) that is trading 23.90% up over the past 12 months and Xcel Energy Inc. (XEL) that is 25.91% higher over the same period.
-Alliant Energy Corporation (LNT) is 26.56% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -12.54% from the last report on Jan 28, 2021 to stand at a total of 3.77 million short shares sold with a short interest ratio of 1.69.
+The company’s main competitors (and peers) include Ameren Corporation (AEE) that is trading 20.80% up over the past 12 months and Xcel Energy Inc. (XEL) that is 18.81% higher over the same period.
+Alliant Energy Corporation (LNT) is 21.66% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 19.39% from the last report on Feb 11, 2021 to stand at a total of 3.45 million short shares sold with a short interest ratio of 2.05.